nprapps/nprapps.github.com/_posts/2015-11-19-sequential-visual-stories.markdown

 ![An example titlecard](/img/posts/titlecard-example.png)

-For the stories where begin performance fell flat, we can point to a clear reason: "Put on your headphones" prompts or similar warnings that audio will be a part of the experience.
-Of all users who saw a titlecard without an audio warning, 74.4% of them clicked to the next slide.
-If an audio warning was on the slide, only 59.8% of users faced with that titlecard moved forward.
+For the stories where begin performance fell flat, we can point to a clear reason: "Put on your headphones" prompts or similar notices that audio will be a part of the experience.
+Of all users who saw a titlecard without an audio notice, 74.4% of them clicked to the next slide.
+If an audio notice was on the slide, only 59.8% of users faced with that titlecard moved forward.
 The lowest performing titlecard was on [A Photo I Love: Erin Mystkowski](apps.npr.org/lookatthis/posts/mystkowski-loves/), which prompted users to "Listen" instead of "Begin."

 <div id="begin"></div>
 <script type="text/javascript" src="http://stage-apps.npr.org/dailygraphics/graphics/look-begin-rate-table/js/lib/pym.js"></script>